-Objective: This paper introduces students to the relationship between business and ethics, and tries them to understand how ethical principles could influence management decisions.
+Course Objective: This Paper introduces students to the relationship between business and ethics, and tries them to understand how ethical principles could influence management decisions.
 It also signifies the concept of CSR and its implications on business.

-Course Outcomes: At the end of the course, the student will be able to:
+Course Outcomes (COs): After completion of the course, the students shall be able to: